 Why You Should Trust Us

 Lead reviewer Michelle Powell brings over a decade of professional food service experience to the table to design and carry out tests of kitchen appliances.
-She has a nuanced understanding of the way an appliance should perform and what the highest quality result should look like.
-Max Mutter has been testing kitchen appliances for three years and has now reviewed more than 100 toasters, toaster ovens, pressure cookers, espresso machines, coffee makers, and coffee grinders.
+She has a nuanced understanding of how an appliance should perform and what the highest quality result should look like.
+Max Mutter has been testing kitchen appliances for three years and has now reviewed more than 100 pressure cookers, toasters, toaster ovens, espresso machines, coffee makers, and coffee grinders.

 Related: How We Tested Air Fryers

 Though air fryers may seem like kind of a niche kitchen appliance, in some situations, they can be quite useful.
 Our testing tried to parse out each model's specific pros and cons and we hope it will help you decide whether or not an air fryer would be a worthwhile addition to your kitchen.

 Keep in mind that most of these products sell for well below their list price.
 The GoWISE USA 3.7 Quart Programmable offers the best overall performance to price ratio.
 If you can stand to spend slightly more, the Ninja 1550 Watt offers high-end performance at a quite reasonable price.
 Though it's expensive, the Breville Smart Oven Air is a great air fryer and offers about every other function you could ever want from an oven.
 Thus, it's well worth the high price if you're looking for an incredibly versatile kitchen appliance.